-However, the Correction Boards can, and often do waive the three year limit if they determine that it “is in the interest of justice” to do so.
+However, the Correction Boards can, and very often do, waive the three year limit if they determine that it “is in the interest of justice” to do so.
 They cannot determine whether to waive the three year limit without making a cursory review of the merits of a petition.

 It is best to simply argue that the merits of the case warrant waiver of the three-year limit.
 The application form (DD 149) actually requires explanation as to why the Board should find it in the interests of justice to waive the three year limit if the application is made past three years from the date of discovery of error or injustice.

-If medical or legal issues are involved in a Correction Board application, the Air Force will ask for advisories from the SJA or Flight Surgeon.
-Other branches rarely do this but one can always ask for an advisory provided a request to review and rebut the advisory before a hearing is also made.
+If medical or legal issues are involved in a Correction Board application, the Boards will often ask for advisories from the Staff Judge Advocate, Flight Surgeon or other officials.
+One can always ask for an advisory, provided a request to review and rebut the advisory opinion is also made.

 Though the Correction Boards cannot overturn a Court-Martial conviction as a matter of law, they can, and sometimes do order that the records be corrected to show that the Convening Authority approved only part of a sentence but not a punitive discharge.